UVMCS120BS2020/SC-GF-ME-GO-Project4/README.md

 **Tile Vector Average Difference Count** - 3.739

 In my function, I used the rand() function with two for loops that iterate through the vector so that it can compare each item at a time.
 If the two objects being compared are different, it will swap the two object's positions and will then swap the first object (now in the second one's previous position) with an object at a random index.
 If the two objects are the same, it will swap that object with the last index value before swapping with a random index.
+Looking at the results of my randomize functions, I would say they work pretty efficiently.
+I had a much lower average difference count for the vector of Tiles than the vector of integers, but overall saw solid randomness.
+Although I wish I could've figured out an algorithm without the rand function.

 <br/>

 - GF

+**Integer Vector Average Difference Count** - 9.222

+**Tile Vector Average Difference Count** - 2.04

 In my function, I used the rand() to get a random integer in the range of the size of the list from zero-size, and then I added this number to a vector of integers called takenNum, to represent random values that are already assigned.
 I use a while loop to check to make sure the random int is not in the vector (using the find iterator), and if it is not I change the index at the random number of a copyVector to the value of the original vector at i from the for loop.
 Finally, I return the randomized vector.
 NOTE: I joined the project late and was not able to contribute significantly.
 Based on the resulting values from the testRandomizer function, my method does not deviate that far from the expected values.
 This means this is a fairly random and effective method.

-**Integer Vector Average Difference Count** - 9.222

-**Tile Vector Average Difference Count** - 2.04